 As with all healthcare decisions, evaluating the risks and benefits of available treatments, with a treatment team (e.g., counselor, psychiatrist, etc.), helps many parents make a decision.

 Untreated ADHD and Substance Abuse

-Likewise, people with untreated ADHD may live with depression.
-Substances like drugs and alcohol can temporarily boost mood and briefly treat the depression.
-Over time, a person can become reliant on substances to feel good, and develop an addiction.
+Substances like drugs and alcohol, can temporarily boost mood and briefly treat these symptoms.
+Overtime; however, one can become reliant on substances to feel good and develop an addiction.